pandaroux007/RepulsBot/README.md

 [Repuls.io](https://repuls.io/home) is the future of browser games.
 The best free instantly accessible multiplayer first-person shooter for your browser with no sign-up or payment required!

-Tired of the same run, aim, shoot gameplay that every shooter does??!
+Tired of the same run, aim, shoot gameplay that every shooter does ?!
 Played one, you played them all!
-Repuls has you riding bikes, grappling cliffs, piloting mechs and firing miniguns and plasma rifles and stomping vehicles with a giant mech!!
-THATS the repuls experience son!
+Repuls has you riding bikes, grappling cliffs, piloting mechs and firing miniguns and plasma rifles and stomping vehicles with a giant mech! **That's** the repuls experience son!
 ## And what about RepulsBot
 - Authors : [pandaroux007](https://github.com/pandaroux007), [itsdocski](https://github.com/tahirG)
 - License : the bot and everything that composes it (icon, code, etc.) are under the MIT license (see [LICENSE.txt](LICENSE.txt) file) - for more information go [there](https://opensource.org/license/mit).